2ndSightLab/ai-tracker/fixed.md

 ## Today's objectives:

+🟡 S3 cloudwatch logging (to replae s3 access log bucket) - Delivery to CloudWatch Logs is billed at standard CloudWatch Logs rates: The Infrequent Access log class ingests at a lower cost than the Standard class, but does not support metric filters. >> need the option to specify infrequent or standrd access per bucket to log to cw

 🟡 Fix rename/menu issues

 🟡 When rename in config, rename in AWS > which means tracking the renaming actions (from > to)